Instagram advertising is massive right now. But just how popular is it?

 Put all that together, and you have an online audience that’s not just ready to engage with brands on Instagram…it’s actively seeking them out.

-We’re breaking down five tips for running the perfect Instagram ad campaign, using some of the powerful insights from our recent hit webinar, The Anatomy of a Successful Instagram Ad Campaign.
+We’re breaking down five tips for running the perfect Instagram ad campaign, using some of the powerful insights from our evergreen hit webinar, The Anatomy of a Successful Instagram Ad Campaign.

-Here’s what you need to do to run ad campaigns that get results:
+Here’s what you need to do to run Instagram advertising campaigns that get results:

-And for even more Instagram inspiration (Instapiration?), try these 21 Tips to Massively Increase Instagram Engagement.
+For even more Instagram inspiration (Instapiration?), try these 23 Tips to Massively Increase Instagram Engagement – and make sure to avoid these 5 Common Instagram Advertising Mistakes.

 1. Selecting the ideal Instagram advertising objective